zsoftly/zsoftly-services/docs/index.md

 ## AWS Partnership

-As an AWS Partner, ZSoftly Technologies leverages the full power of Amazon Web Services to deliver secure, scalable, and cost-effective solutions.
+As an AWS Partner, ZSoftly leverages the full power of Amazon Web Services to deliver secure, scalable, and cost-effective solutions.
 Our team includes AWS-certified professionals with deep expertise in AWS technologies and best practices.

 We are actively working toward achieving AWS Advanced Tier Partner status by September 2025, demonstrating our commitment to excellence in AWS implementation and support.
 This journey involves rigorous compliance requirements and advanced certifications that further enhance our ability to deliver exceptional AWS solutions.